linode/docs/docs/security/backups/backing-up-your-data.md

     --exclude={/dev/*,/proc/*,/sys/*,/tmp/*,/run/*,/mnt/*}

-You will also need to use either `root` or a sudo-capable user for the backup, if you are backing up from `/*` or another high-level directory. `root` is easier but less secure.
+You will also need to use either `root` or a sudo-capable user for the backup, if you are backing up from `/*` or another high-level directory.
 If you use a sudo user, you will need to either disable the need for the password when rsync is used, or send the password to the server.
 The [crashingdaily blog](https://crashingdaily.wordpress.com/2007/06/29/rsync-and-sudo-over-ssh/) has a good discussion of this.

 ### Target Location